fsantiag/sonar-clojure/README.md

 ## Compatibility

-At the moment, SonarClojure was tested on SonarQube 7.4 Community Edition.
+At the moment, SonarClojure was tested on SonarQube 7.1 Community Edition.

+If using later versions than SonarQube 7.1 then the project overview might be empty.
+This can be fixed by adding a xml file or other SonarQube analyzable file to scanned files for example to resources folder.
+Remember to check that the folder is also in sonar.sources property.

 ## License